A Guide To Selecting A/B Testing Tools:

 Mobile App Testing Capability:

-For me having the ability to test native apps is one of the most important criteria.
-Apps are still relatively new and it would be dangerous and fool-hardy to assume that the user journeys they deliver are anywhere near optimal.
+A/B testing tools that allow you to test native apps is one of the most important criteria for many digital organisations.
+Apps have become one of the most common ways users access digital experiences and so it would be dangerous and fool-hardy to assume that the user journeys they deliver are anywhere near optimal.

 If your organisation has an app with a reasonable amount of traffic then you should certainly be considering integrating with a solution that allows you to test and personalise the in-app customer experience.
 Many providers now offer SDK solutions to test within native apps and so it is worth exploring this as an option when you decide to begin A/B testing.

-4. Adobe Target & Adobe Premium: A comprehensive enterprise A/B, multivariate testing and personalisation platform that works across all devices.
+2. Adobe Target & Adobe Premium: One of the most popular enterprise A/B testing tools and personalisation platforms on the market.
 Now part of the Adobe Cloud which offers full integration with Adobe Analytics and content management products.
 Includes visual editor for micro-tests.

 Target is popular with e-commerce sites for its real-time automated self-learning personalisation engine.
 Target lets you automate the targeting process with its machine learning algorithm that continually and automatically makes associations with various events and differences between predicted and observed responses.